kaidez/kaidez.com/_posts/2011-06-10-2-bad-facebook-app-things.md

 author: Kai Gittens
 permalink: /2-bad-facebook-app-things/
 layout: post
-excerpt: Creating a Facebook app is easy but doing so generates CSS expressions and creates page reflows, all of which reduce page optimization
+meta-excerpt: Creating a Facebook app is easy but doing so generates CSS expressions and creates page reflows, all of which reduce page optimization
 categories: coding-best-practices
 cat-name: "Coding Best Practices"
 tags: [almay, facebook, practice]